hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-mobile-agent-react-native.md

             </td>
             <td>
-                Signed-off-by: ryankoch13 <ryan.koch13@gmail.com>

                 # Summary of Changes

-This PR adds a new uiConfig file to the core/configs directory.
-By default, this PR shouldn't change the app at all.
-If the flags are switched though, users are able to configure the app to use 5 tabs instead of 3, navigate to the chat screen upon a connection being made instead of waiting for a notification to come through, hide the tab labels, use the QR display screen, or remove the highlight circle around the Scan tab.
+* Update AFJ dependency to latest stable release (0.2.0)
+* Updates various imports and types in wallet required with newest changes to AFJ

 # Related Issues

-n/a
+N/A

 # Pull Request Checklist

 Tick all boxes below to demonstrate that you have completed the respective task.
 If the item does not apply to your this PR **check it anyway** to make it apparent that there's nothing to do.

-- [x] All commits contain a DCO `Signed-off-by` line (we use the [DCO GitHub app](https://github.com/apps/dco) to enforce this);
+- [ ] All commits contain a DCO `Signed-off-by` line (we use the [DCO GitHub app](https://github.com/apps/dco) to enforce this);
-- [x] Updated LICENSE-3RD-PARTY.md for any added dependencies or vendored components;
+- [ ] Updated LICENSE-3RD-PARTY.md for any added dependencies or vendored components;
-- [x] Updated documentation as needed for changed code and new or modified features;
+- [ ] Updated documentation as needed for changed code and new or modified features;
-- [x] Added sufficient [tests](../__tests__/) so that overall code coverage is not reduced.
+- [ ] Added sufficient [tests](../__tests__/) so that overall code coverage is not reduced.

 If you have _any_ questions to _any_ of the points above, just **submit and ask**!
 This checklist is here to _help_ you, not to deter you from contributing!